-Our community engagement initiatives are designed to capture diverse feedback, including from communities that have historically faced significant barriers to services, including people of color, those with low incomes, limited English proficiency, and other traditionally underserved groups.
-The engagement process aims to increase the collective capacity of our community, leading to positive and long-term systematic change.
+Our community engagement initiatives are designed to capture diverse feedback from communities that have historically faced significant barriers to services, including people of color, individuals with low incomes, those with limited English proficiency, and other traditionally underserved groups.
+The engagement process aims to increase the collective capacity of our community, leading to positive and long-term systemic change.

-To ensure a wide range of community input, we developed an outreach plan for the SLFRF funding.
-This plan included the ARPA Community Survey, an online survey that openly receives input and feedback from the broader community on the prioritization of SLFRF funding.
+To ensure a wide range of community input, the City developed an outreach plan for the SLFRF funding.
+This plan included the ARPA Community Survey, an online survey to receive input and feedback from the broader community on the prioritization of SLFRF funding.
 The survey was promoted through various channels, including the City's homepage, press releases, and social media accounts.

-In January 2024, City Council approved the use of ARPA funding to purchase the site of the previous DMV headquarters to ensure beneficial redevelopment of the site which is located along New Bern Ave which is currently under construction to support the City's first Bus Rapid Transit (BRT).
-This property purchase allows for significant investments to be made in affordable housing along the new BRT corridor to enhance mobility for vulnerable residents.
+In January 2024, City Council approved the use of ARPA funding to purchase the site of the previous DMV headquarters to ensure beneficial redevelopment along New Bern Avenue, which is currently under construction to support the City's first Bus Rapid Transit (BRT).
+This property purchase allows for significant investments to be made in affordable housing along the new BRT corridor, thereby enhancing mobility for vulnerable residents.
+City Council also approved the use of ARPA funding for one-time retention bonuses to employees with a focus on lower-paid positions and roles that experienced recruitment, retention, and compensation challenges.

-In January 2024, City Council approved the use of ARPA funding for one-time retention bonuses to employees with a focus on lower-paid positions and roles that have experienced recruitment, retention, and compensation challenges over the last several months.
-As the City continues to progress with spending remaining ARPA funds, community engagement remains a top priority, and we continue to seek active participation from our residents in shaping the future of Raleigh.
+As the City progresses with spending the remaining ARPA funds, community engagement remains a top priority, and we continue to seek active participation from our residents in shaping the future of Raleigh.
 By leveraging the collective wisdom and insights of our diverse community, we aim to ensure that our recovery plan aligns with the needs and aspirations of all our constituents.